kohjiaxuan/Wikipedia-Article-Scraper/README.md

 1. 26 May 2019 - Added plotyear() function to plot the most frequent years mentioned, and removed years in the frequency count of word counter (commonwords & commonwordspct functions).
 2. 9 June 2019 - Added markdown for explanation and added comments in the code for understanding <br>
 3. 13 June 2019 - Updated documentation for plotyear, plotwords, summary and gettext function in .HELP(). <br>
-4. 25 November 2019 - Update coming very soon, stay tuned! <br>
+4. 25 November 2019 - Update coming very soon to patch issues and improve on Wikipedia package, stay tuned! <br>
-5. 27 November 2019 - Major update to the Python package, including:
+5. 27 November 2019 - Major update to the Python package, including: <br>
   a.
-Adding of lemmatization feature (using NLTK) before using text analytics functions
+Adding of lemmatization feature (using NLTK) before using text analytics functions <br>
   b.
-Better documentation via docstrings and updating HELP function
+Better documentation via docstrings and updating HELP function <br>
   c.
-Improving of graph plotting design and font size for plotwords and plotyear
+Improving of graph plotting design and font size for plotwords and plotyear <br>
   d.
-Fixed some bugs for graph plotting including values not showing or showing up erroneously
+Fixed some bugs for graph plotting including values not showing or showing up erroneously <br>
   e.
-Refactored the code, provided better names for key variables for user understanding
+Refactored the code, provided better names for key variables for user understanding <br>
   f.
-Performance improvement of article search by removing unused variables and functions
+Performance improvement of article search by removing unused variables and functions <br>
   g.
-Tested all functions and also error handling in case user puts in wrong parameters
+Tested all functions and also error handling in case user puts in wrong parameters <br><br>
 6. For any questions or suggestions, please contact me at my Linkedin account - https://www.linkedin.com/in/kohjiaxuan/ <br>